opendocsg/slw-judgments-backfill/2017_SGHC_241/report.md

 80     The evidence that I examined earlier in relation to DW1 is largely circumstantial and the totality of that evidence suggests that he and Ng were involved in a conspiracy to defraud PW1 in relation to the Autostyle investment.
 In _OCM Opportunities Fund II, LP and others v Burhan Uray (alias Wong_

-_Ming Kiong) and others_ [2004] SGHC 115 (“ _OCM Opportunities_ ”), [note: 112] Belinda Ang Saw Ean J noted at [47] that “in conspiracy cases of this type, it would be remarkable for various conspirators to regulate the arrangements as between themselves in a formal manner”; hence, the agreement or combination “is to be inferred from the evidence”.
+_Ming Kiong) and others_ <span class="citation">[2004] SGHC 115</span> (“ _OCM Opportunities_ ”), [note: 112] Belinda Ang Saw Ean J noted at [47] that “in conspiracy cases of this type, it would be remarkable for various conspirators to regulate the arrangements as between themselves in a formal manner”; hence, the agreement or combination “is to be inferred from the evidence”.
 In describing this flexible approach that ought to be taken by the court, Ang J adopted the analysis in _R v Siracusa_ (1990) 90 Cr App R 340 at 349 (notwithstanding that it was in the criminal law context) that participation in such a conspiracy “is infinitely variable: it can be active or passive”.
 Hence, even though the plaintiffs did not produce evidence pertaining to acts prior to PW1 entering into the Autostyle transaction, DW1’s reaction to the forged banker’s guarantees and his use of PW1’s money sufficiently indicate what his state of mind or understanding was _vis-à-vis_ the Autostyle investment.

 81     The ambit of the rule that conspiracy can be inferred from the evidence was further discussed

-in _The Dolphina_ [2012] 1 SLR 992. [note: 113] Ang J, citing her earlier decision in _OCM Opportunities_ , explained that conspirators need not know what their fellow conspirators had agreed to do so long as they share the same eventual object ( _The Dolphina_ at [265]).
+in _The Dolphina_ <span class="citation">[2012] 1 SLR 992</span>. [note: 113] Ang J, citing her earlier decision in _OCM Opportunities_ , explained that conspirators need not know what their fellow conspirators had agreed to do so long as they share the same eventual object ( _The Dolphina_ at [265]).
 I also adopt this statement of the law.
 The fact that the kickbacks were not known nor given to DW1 while they were given to Ng and PW is no barrier to my finding that DW1 was part of the conspiracy, since he did not need to know the extent of Ng’s and PW3’s participation or benefit.

 82     Accordingly, I find that the evidence, although largely circumstantial, is sufficient to discharge the plaintiffs’ burden of proof that DW1 was part of the conspiracy with Ng, wherein the latter made the fraudulent misrepresentations to PW1 to induce him to enter into the Autostyle investment.
 Indeed, although Ng was the primary actor and DW1 was not directly involved in making representations to PW1, and although the party that PW1 had relied on during the course of these negotiations was PW3, both DW1 and Ng were marketing the Autostyle investment to _any_ investors who were interested and PW1 just happened to be approached by Ng in this case.
 DW1 must therefore be liable as a fellow conspirator.